Canadian Stratospheric Balloon Experiment Design Challenge (CAN-SBX)

 Lastly, you should read our Student Handbook which describes the competition requirements and timeline, eligibility (including team composition eligibility criteria), expectations, and, most importantly, how to apply!

-With applications now open, we’ve closed our Expression of Interest form.
 For questions about the application process, eligibility, or further clarification please email cansbx@seds.ca

 Complete the form-fillable Application Form for itemized submission instructions.